What is a bar chart?

-2) There must be a gap between each bar and it must be the same each time
+2) There must be a gap between each bar and it must be the same size gap each time.

-3) Scales - Frequency (how often something occurs) must go up the side and the other category along the bottom.
-The bottom scale categorys must be written under the middle of each bar.
+3) With the scales - frequency (how often something occurs) must go up the side, and the other category along the bottom.
+The categories for the bottom scale must be written under the middle of each bar.

 4) Each axis must have a label.

-Example: The scores for a class in a maths test are shown below.
+The scores for a class in a maths test are shown below: